Transport in Monaco: Sea transport

 There are two ports in Monaco, one is Port Hercules and the other is in Fontvieille.
 There are seasonal ferry lines like the one from Nice to Saint-Tropez.

 Air transport

 Airports

 There is no airport in the Principality of Monaco.
 The closest airport is Cote d'Azur Airport in Nice, France, which is connected to Monaco by the Express 110 bus.
-Alternatively passengers can take Nice tramway lines 2 and 3 to downtown Nice and then a train onward to Monaco.
+Alternatively passengers can take Nice tramway line 2 to Nice-Saint-Augustin station and then a train onward to Monaco.
 Due to the wealth of many visitors and residents, a significant portion of those flying into Nice for travel to Monaco take a helicopter flight to their final destination (see below).